Nepiki/Guides/Go-Go-Ackman-achievement-guide-and-roadmap.md

 Obtain 20 Souls while using the Gun Weapon without being hit

 _For the Boomerang, Sword and Gunslinger achievements, you need to kill 20 enemies with the named powerups without getting hit.
 Both sword and gun powerups can be found on level 1-1 and the boomerang can be found on level 1-2.
-After getting one of those, just farm kills against tiny angel enemies by going back and forth to make them respawn à la Mega Man_
+After getting one of those, just farm kills against tiny angel enemies by going back and forth to make them respawn a la Mega Man_

 ---------------------------------------------------------------------------------------------